 To Save Native Plants: First… Remove Invasive Species

 Invasive plants are a significant problem in New York State, especially on Long Island.
-An invasive species is a plant or animal that is not native to an ecosystem — having great potential to cause harm to it.
+An invasive species is a plant or animal that is not native to an ecosystem and has great potential to cause harm to it.

-To identify a plant species, take pictures of the leaves and when possible the flowers, fruit, and bark, using the following Apps: Pl@ntNet and Seek.
-If they agree check GoBotany.org to concur.
-Additionally, Pl@ntNet enables users to review the species by clicking its scientific name and then “W” for Wikipedia where you can read the description of the selected plant, plus see its native distribution worldwide.
+To identify a plant species, take pictures of the plant using a plant identifier app.
+I’ve found that PictureThis is the most accurate by far, although there’s a small subscription fee.
+While Pl@ntNet and Seek are free they are not as accurate and don’t indicate if the plants are native to the USA or invasive, so you need to go to another site like GoBotany.org to concur with the identification.
+Pl@ntNet enables users to review the species by clicking its scientific name and then “W” for Wikipedia where you can read the description of the selected plant, plus see its native distribution worldwide.
 For instance, If the suggested species is native to Eurasia and you’re finding numerous plants, you may assume the species is a non-native invasive plant and want to remove it.
-Once removed, native plants may appear from an old underground seed bank, or create open space for native seeding or planting.
+Once removed, native plants may appear from an old underground seed bank, or you’ve created open space for native seeding or planting.

 Most Long Island soils harbor viable invasive seeds from their arrival via wind, birds, or mammals years to decades ago.
 Under the right conditions — exposure to sunlight being one — these seeds (herbaceous plants, shrubs, trees, or ivy) will quickly germinate and grow — typically on bare ground — to out-compete native plant species.
 (It’s extremely important to cover disturbed ground with native plants or leaf mulch held in place with twigs and small branches).

 Why care?
 Long Island’s landscapes are changing, especially since invasive plants out-compete native species.
-And when native plants disappear or are replaced by alien exotics, many food sources and habitats for beneficial pollinators, birds and other animals are lost.
+When native plants disappear or are replaced by alien exotics, many food sources and habitats for beneficial pollinators, birds, and other animals that coevolved with them are lost.
 In parts of the world, native habitat destruction has been so extensive that local wildlife populations may well be headed toward extinction.
 Since native plants form the base for the local food chain and the backbone of our ecosystems, their loss affects the quality of life for us all.

 Get Inspired: A good book may be all it takes to get started.
 My number one is Bringing Nature Home: How You Can Sustain Wildlife with Native Plants, by Douglas W. Tallamy.
-A wonderful followup is A New Garden Ethic: Cultivating Defiant Compassion for an Uncertain Future, by Benjamin Vogt.
+A wonderful follow-up is A New Garden Ethic: Cultivating Defiant Compassion for an Uncertain Future, by Benjamin Vogt.
 When ready, talk to others who share your interests.
-There are local chapters of organizations such as the Audubon Society, Sierra Club and Cornell Cooperative Extension that will connect you with knowledgeable volunteers.
-Also, send Go Native LI a question or comment.
+There are local chapters of organizations such as the Audubon Society, Sierra Club, and Cornell Cooperative Extension that will connect you with knowledgeable volunteers.
+Also, send Go Native LI a question, or comment about volunteering opportunities.

-For immediate information on controlling invasive plants and for others not listed here, call Cornell Cooperative Extension Horticulturist weekday mornings: (631) 727-4126.
+For immediate information on controlling invasive plants and for others not listed here, call Cornell Cooperative Extension Horticulturist on weekday mornings at (631) 727-4126.

 NATIVE PLANTS: Selecting the right native plants can be an arduous task, but these three references make it easy:

-• First, pick ecotype plants that benefit local wildlife.
-An excellent reference book is The Living Landscape by Rick Darke and Doug Tallamy where the appendix lists landscape and ecological functions of Mid-Atlantic plants.
+- First, pick ecotype plants that benefit local wildlife.
+An excellent reference book is The Living Landscape by Rick Darke and Doug Tallamy where the appendix lists the landscape and ecological functions of Mid-Atlantic plants.

 Once you decide on the right plants you’ll need to know how to plant them.
-I would suggest referring to this book: Urban and Suburban Meadows by Catherine Zimmerman.
+I would suggest referring to the book: Urban and Suburban Meadows by Catherine Zimmerman.

 Next, find a nursery or garden center to purchase your trees, shrubs, vines, and perennials.
 Check out the suggested links in INFORMATIVE LINKS and make an effort to keep your garden chemical-free and healthy!